 K.S.A.
 74-4919 and K.S.A.
 74-49,210 establish the KPERS member-employee contribution rates.
-KPERS has multiple benefit structures and contribution rates depending on whether the employee is a KPERS 1.
-KPERS 2 or KPERS 3 member.
+KPERS has multiple benefit structures and contribution rates depending on whether the employee is a KPERS 1, KPERS 2 or KPERS 3 member.
 KPERS 1 members are active and contributing members hired before July 1, 2009.
 KPERS 2 members were first employed in a covered position on or after July 1, 2009 and KPERS 3 members were first employed in a covered position on or after January 1, 2015.
-Effective January 1, 2015, Kansas law established the KPERS memberemployee contribution rate at 6% of covered salary for KPERS 1, KPERS 2 and KPERS 3 members.
+Effective January 1, 2015, Kansas law established the KPERS member-employee contribution rate at 6% of covered salary for KPERS 1, KPERS 2 and KPERS 3 members.
+K.S.A.
+74-4975 establishes KP&F member-employee contribution rate at 7.15% of covered salary.
 Member contributions are withheld by their employer and paid to KPERS according to the provisions of Section 414(h) of the Internal Revenue Code.